annababrych/SQL/README.md

 **Examples of queries using the clause in MySql.
-Used skills :  SELECT, JOINS, CASE, WHERE, SUBQUERIES, DATA, OREDR BY, GROUP BY**
+Used skills :  SELECT, WHERE, OREDR BY, JOINS, CASE, WHERE, SUBQUERIES, DATA, GROUP BY**<br>The database is from the training program.